Functional optimal transport: map estimation and domain adaptation for functional data: Experiments

-\textbf{Baseline comparison} We compared our method with several existing map estimation methods on synthetic \textit{mixture of sinusoidal functions} dataset.
+\textbf{Baseline comparison:} We compared FOT method to several existing map estimation methods on the synthetic \textit{mixture of sinusoidal functions} dataset.
 Sample paths were drawn from sinusoidal functions with random parameters.
 Then, curves were evaluated on random index sets.
-Details of this continuous dataset are given in Appendix C. In Fig. \ref{fig:toy_exp_qualitative}, FOT is compared against the following baselines: (i) Transport map of Gaussian processes \cite{mallasto2017learning_wGP,masarotto2019procrustes_GP} where a closed form optimal transport map is available, (ii) Large-scale optimal transport (LSOT) \cite{seguy2017LSOT}, and (iii) Mapping estimation for discrete OT (DSOT) \cite{perrot2016mapping_est_discre_OT}.
-For all discrete OT methods, we treat the functional data as point clouds of high dimensional vectors.
-We can see that FOT successfully transported source sample curves to match target samples.
-By contrast, GPOT only altered the oscillation of curves but failed to capture the target distribution's multi-modality, while LSOT and DSOT essentially ignored the smoothness of the sampled curves.
+In Fig. \ref{fig:toy_exp_qualitative}, FOT was compared against the following baselines: (i) Transport map of Gaussian processes \citep{mallasto2017learning_wGP,masarotto2019procrustes_GP}, where a closed-form optimal transport map is available, (ii) Large-scale optimal transport (LSOT) \citep{seguy2017LSOT}, and (iii) Mapping estimation for discrete OT (DSOT) \citep{perrot2016mapping_est_discre_OT}.
+For all discrete OT methods, which were not designed for functional data per se, the functional data were treated as point clouds of high dimensional vectors.

+We observed that FOT did a remarkably good job at transporting source sample curves to match closely target samples.
+By contrast, GPOT only altered the oscillation of curves but failed to capture the target distribution's multi-modality.
+This failure is attributed to the GPOT method's Gaussian process (and thus unimodal distribution) assumption which clearly did not hold in this example.
+The poor performance of LSOT and DSOT can be attributed to the fact these methods essentially ignored the smoothness of the sampled curves.
+In other words, these multivariate adaptations were not suitable for handling functional data.

-For a quantitative comparison, we used the Wasserstein distance to indicate how well the pushforward of source samples match the target samples:
+For a quantitative comparison, we used the Wasserstein distance to measure how well the pushforward measure of (the empirical distribution of) source samples matches the target samples: